Open source darling Microsoft becomes Blender Development Fund member

 If you are wondering how much money Microsoft is providing, it is actually considerable.
 As a Corporate Gold member of the Blender Development Fund, the company will be giving €30K every year, which is about $35,355.75 annually.

 True, that isn't a ton of money given that Microsoft is worth many billions of dollars, but still, it should have a big impact on the development of the popular open source 3D creation suite.
-Not to mention the company is not the only member of the fund.
-Microsoft is donating more money than Google and Ubuntu, for instance -- both of which are only Corporate Silver members...
+Not to mention, the company is not the only member of the fund.
+Believe it or not, Microsoft is donating more money than Google and Ubuntu -- both of which are only Corporate Silver members...